-You probably have several different investments and other assets that can provide income in your retirement, and that you may perhaps also wish to leave to your family.
-There could be different pensions from different sources.
+- You may continue working and receive earnings on a parttime basis for a while.
+Phasing in retirement in this way is a growing trend, helped by the expansion of working from home. - You probably have several different investments and other assets that can provide income in your retirement, and that you may perhaps also wish to leave to your family. - You may have different pensions from different sources starting at different times.
 You are likely to have a state pension and other pension entitlements that have built up over the years, perhaps from several employers.

-You may also have savings and investments you have accumulated over your working life or from inheritances.
 You probably also own your home, which may now be larger than you really need, and you could possibly use some of its value to boost your retirement income.
+Equity release will reduce the value of your estate and can affect your eligibility for means tested benefits.

-Your income needs may also evolve as you grow older.
-For example, in the early years of retirement you may be happy to continue working part-time and so may need to draw less than the full potential income from your pensions and other investments for a while.
+Your income needs may also evolve over time.
+For example, in the early years of retirement if you continue working part-time you may need to draw less than the full potential income from your pensions and other investments for a while.
 Or your income needs could start relatively high and then reduce as you get older, before rising again.